ibm-cloud-docs/vpc/vpc_image_from_volume_manage.md

 {: #ifv-schedule-ilm-status-change-ui}
 {: ui}

-Image lifecycle status is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 You can schedule either a single image lifecycle status change or schedule the status changes for the entire lifecycle of the image.

 Use the following steps to schedule a single status change: